thalesmello/exploring-async/exploring_async.md

 setTimeout(() => console.log("Hello world!"), 1000);
 ```

-The problem with callbacks is that it can get messy really fast when you are
+The problem here is that it can get messy really fast when you are
-trying to make more complex programs, which leads to the frequently called
+trying to make more complex programs, which leads to the frequent problem
 callback hell.

 ```js